 Well, it already has, Sean.

-Told them that if they wanted to live in a state that respected them and appreciated them, that we wanted them to move here and be a part of of our lives.
+Last year, when those riots started breaking out in many of our cities, I in South Dakota launched a national recruitment campaign for law enforcement officers, told them that if they wanted to live in a state that respected them and appreciated them, that we wanted them to move here and be a part of our lives.

 We got hundreds and hundreds of applications from 41 different states.

-And those law enforcement officers moved to South Dakota, filled our security positions, are a part of our highway patrol, our local sheriff's offices.
+And those law enforcement officers moved to South Dakota, filled our security positions, are part of our highway patrol, our local sheriff's offices.

-And this was just another tweet today where I again told my team, let's do another campaign, letting every single law enforcement officer in this country know that if they want a new home and they want to be somewhere where people are thankful for their service.
+And this was just another tweet today where I again told my team, let's do another campaign, letting every single law enforcement officer in this country know that if they want a new home and they want to be somewhere where people are thankful for their service, let's tell them that we want their home to be in South Dakota.

 You know, it's very, very interesting.

-Um I f and I think it's fascinating.
+And I think it's fascinating.

 It's very much part of the strategy.